 Though results vary for each sufferer and even each migraine, the main ways to treat migraine pain are abortive, preventative and alternative treatments.
-The effectiveness of each treatment is individual and there is a vast number of options out there for migraineurs.
+The effectiveness of each treatment is individual and there is a vast number of migraine pain relief options out there.

 Abortive medications are used to stop or slow symptoms of migraine and pain once a migraine has begun.
-There are many options out there, both over-the-counter and through prescription.
+There are many migraine pain relief options out there, both over-the-counter and through prescription.

 Over-the-counter medications include: